xiyuyi/FRETBursts/docs/source/installation.rst

 `conda`, a package manager used by Anaconda scientific python distribution.
-If you haven't done it already, please install the python3 version of `Continuum Anaconda distribution <https://www.continuum.io/downloads>`__ (legacy python2 works too but is less updated).
+If you haven't done it already, please install the python3 version of `Continuum Anaconda distribution <https://www.continuum.io/downloads>`__ (legacy python 2.7 works at the moment but it will be discontinued soon).
 Then, you can install or upgrade FRETBursts with::

     conda install fretbursts -c conda-forge